netdata/netdata/README.md

 In reality, this setup has a lot of problems.
 The vast number of technologies, operating systems, and applications we use in our modern stacks, makes it impossible for any single person to know and understand everything about anything.
 We get testimonials regularly from Netdata users across the biggest enterprises, that Netdata manages to reveal issues, anomalies and problems they were not aware of and they didn't even have the means to find or troubleshoot.

-So, the biggest difference between Netdata Prometheus and Grafana, is that we decided that the tool needs to have a much better understanding of the components, the applications, and the metrics it monitors.
+So, the biggest difference of Netdata to Prometheus and Grafana, is that we decided that the tool needs to have a much better understanding of the components, the applications, and the metrics it monitors.

   - When compared to Prometheus, Netdata needs for each metric much more than just a name, some labels, and a value over time.
 A metric in Netdata is a structured entity that correlates with other metrics in a certain way and has specific attributes that depict how it should be organized, treated, queried, and visualized.
 We call this the NIDL (Nodes, Instances, Dimensions, Labels) framework.